 The semester and annual reports of the BPK's audit activities that are submitted to the Parliament do not include the measurement of the impact of performance auditing projects.
 In order to promote better accountability, the measurement of the impact of performance auditing would be necessary.
 People could then see that indeed a performance auditing project can provide value to society, otherwise they are not informed of the benefits of performance auditing.

-9.2.12 As a form of transparency to the taxpayers, the Indonesian Supreme Audit Institution should initiate the disclosure of the performance auditing costs in its performance auditing report.
+9.2.12 As a form of transparency to the taxpayers, the Indonesian Supreme auditing costs in its performance auditing report.